SAP-samples/teched2023-DT163/README.md

 ## Requirements

-No specific pre -requirements to follow the exercises in this repository
+No specific pre -requirements to follow the exercises in this repository.

 ## Exercises